henrymorris120/CS-10-Object-Oriented-Programming/Project 1/README.md

             If the neighbor is of the correct color Add it to the list of pixels to be visited If the region is big enough to be worth keeping, do so

+CamPaint works like most webcam code in terms of its basic structure.
+Once the region finder gives the location of the brush (the largest region), it will update the painting accordingly.
+That is, the pixels that are in the largest region should be colored in the painting, thereby leaving a trail.

+In this folder you will find region finder used on a picture of Baker Library as Dartmouth to color each region.